laitifranz/traiNreal/README.md

 2. Expand the object by using the arrow
 3. Select the animation object (teal triangle)
 4. Copy and paste the animation in another folder dedicated to animations
-5. :attention: Be aware that some animations could have the *Loop Time* checkbox selected.
+5. :warning: Be aware that some animations could have the *Loop Time* checkbox selected.
 This is essential for some animations that needs to be repeat forever
 6. Create an *Animation Controller* by right-click on the [Controller folder](Assets/Resources/Animations/Controller) and choose *Create*.
 You need this because you have to create a step-by-step animations plan for you characters (see examples provided by us [here](Assets/Resources/Animations/Controller))
 7. Add your sequence of animations in the *Animation Controller* ([tutorial here](https://youtu.be/m8rGyoStfgQ))